Maxime Goulet (composer)

-Maxime Goulet (born June 7, 1980) is a Montreal-based Canadian composer who writes concert music as well as video game soundtracks.
-He currently teaches composition at the University of Sherbrooke. in Quebec, Canada.
+Maxime Goulet (born June 7, 1980) is a Canadian composer, who writes concert music for orchestra and scores for video games.

 Early life and education

 Maxime Goulet was born and raised in Montreal, Canada to a French speaking family.
 He studied music composing at Université de Montréal with Alan Belkin.
 He earned his B. Mus. in 2005 and his Master's degree in 2007.
 Later, he attended several trainings and master classes, namely at the Festival international du film d'Aubagne in 2007, and the ASCAP Film Scoring Workshop, with Richard Bellis in Los Angeles in 2009.

 Career

 Concert music

-The concert music of Maxime Goulet has been performed by a wide range of ensembles and musicians in countries around the world, including the Montreal Symphony Orchestra, the Toronto Symphony Orchestra, the Vancouver Opera, the Orchestre Philharmonique de Liège, the Houston Symphony, the Vancouver Symphony Orchestra, the Orchestre Régional de Basse Normandie, the National Art Center Orchestra, the Orchestre Symphonique de Québec, the Orchestre Métropolitain, the Pacific Opera Victoria, the Ensemble Symphonique Neuchâtel, Angèle Dubeau & La Pietà.
+The concert music of Maxime Goulet has been performed by a wide range of ensembles and musicians in countries around the world, including the Montreal Symphony Orchestra, the Toronto Symphony Orchestra, the Vancouver Opera, the Orchestre Philharmonique de Liège, the Houston Symphony, Detroit Symphony Orchestra, Aarhus Symphony Orchestra, Vancouver Symphony Orchestra, and many others.